adrien50/earthquake-damage-pridiction/README.md

 •	has_secondary_use_industry (type: binary): flag variable that indicates if the building was used for industrial purposes.

+# Conclusion

+Random Forest Classifier was choose for the submission with the accuracy of 0.71

 •	has_secondary_use_health_post (type: binary): flag variable that indicates if the building was used as a health post.

 •	has_secondary_use_gov_office (type: binary): flag variable that indicates if the building was used fas a government office.